 There are many types of concrete pond sealers on the market today and the biggest problem for anyone looking for one is to know how to find the best product suited for the project at hand.
 You can search the internet and find a huge variety of sealers, but you have to ask yourself a few questions first.

-• Which one is right for your application?
+- Which one is right for your application?

-• How do you know what to ask the sales representative when you have questions?
+- How do you know what to ask the sales representative when you have questions?

-• Will the coating harm my fish?
+- Will the coating harm my fish?

-• How long is the sealer supposed to last?
+- How long is the sealer supposed to last?

-Well follow along and I will try to help you with choosing the right sealer.
+Follow along and I will try to help you with choosing the right sealer.

-The first thing most people should realize about pond sealers is that there are big differences between products that claim to be a sealer and those that actually are sealers, and by that I mean something that waterproofs.
+The first thing most people should realize about concrete pond sealers is that there are big differences between products that claim to be a concrete pond sealer and those that actually are sealers, and by that I mean something that waterproofs.
 Typical concrete sealers are just a way to keep water from soaking in.
 They are sometimes oil based and usually have to be re-applied each year.

 Knowing whether the coating is non toxic or not is very important when choosing a sealer because you need to make sure the sealer is safe for fish and plants if you plan to house aquatic life.
-There are many pond sealers on the market today that will seal a pond up just fine but can be deadly to aquatic life even after the sealer has cured.
-You certainly do not want to loose your stock.
+There are many concrete pond sealers on the market today that will seal a pond up just fine but can be deadly to aquatic life even after the sealer has cured.
+You certainly do not want to lose your stock.

 Next you need to think from an engineering stand point.
 Because there are so many different sealers out there, the actual properties of the sealer you choose can mean success or failure of your project.
 A few things you might want to keep in mind are tensile bond strength, elongation break strength as well as the quantity of solids that the actual sealer is made up of.